Skip to content

 ChadScript.getEmbeddedFileAsUint8Array(key)

 Retrieve a previously embedded file as a Uint8Array.
-Useful for working with binary data programmatically (e.g., hashing, transforming, or writing to disk).
+Useful for binary data (hashing, writing to disk, building HTTP responses).

 typescript